Skip to main content

 auth required pam_google_authenticator.so nullok

-Enable 2FA in SSH
+Enable in sshd_config

 Terminal window